MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-live-code-analysis-scope-managed-code.md

 ---
 title: "Configure live code analysis scope for .NET" ms.date: 05/13/2022
-description: Learn about background analysis in Visual Studio.
-See how to limit the analysis to the visible document, all open documents, or all files and projects. ms.topic: "conceptual"
+description: Explore background analysis in Visual Studio and how to limit the analysis to the visible document, all open documents, or all files and projects. ms.topic: "conceptual"
 helpviewer_keywords:
   - "live code analysis"